List of highest-grossing films in Indonesia

 The following are lists of the highest-grossing domestic and international films in Indonesia with gross revenue in Indonesian Rupiah and the number of tickets sold nationwide.

+Domestic & International films by admissions

 Domestic films by admissions

-This list is sorted by the number of tickets sold nationwide, as of March 2023, according to the filmindonesia.or.id.
+This list is sorted by the number of tickets sold nationwide, according to the filmindonesia.or.id.

 However, the information on filmindonesia.or.id was accrued only from 2007, making some films that was released before 2007 are not included or do not have an accurate number of admissions.
 Number of admissions for films that was released before 2007 was collected from trusted articles or publications.

-Films with the highest admissions in opening days
+Domestic films with the highest admissions in opening days

 The film Dilan 1991 broke the record by getting more than 800,000 tickets on the first day of screening.